isoraqathedh/isoraqathedh.github.com/uzje/index.md

-and all their wishes that the currency of the region can move beyond the archaic systems of pounds, shillings and pence, Ùzje's pound, the UJP, remains a non-decimal currency, although the financial sector adopted SI prefixes for the UJP's smallest unit, resulting in kilopence, megapence, gigapence, &c. – currency values that are almost exclusively used by them.
+and all their wishes that the currency of the region can move beyond the archaic systems of pounds, shillings and pence, Ùzje's pound, the UJP, remains a non-decimal currency, although the financial sector have attempted to decimalise, and therefore some currency values are almost exclusively used by them.

 For all its faults Ùzje remains an attractive tourist destination, whether it's just for sightseeing